Brionna Jones: Connecticut Sun (2017–2024)

 On June 23, 2023, Jones suffered a ruptured Achilles tendon in her right leg, necessitating season–ending surgery.

 Atlanta Dream (2025–present)

 On February 1, 2025, Jones signed with the Atlanta Dream.
+On March 20, 2026, it was announced that she had undergone surgery on her right knee after she had sustained a menisucus injury while playing for USK Prague in late January.

 Overseas

 Jones played for Nadezhda Orenburg of the Russian Premier League from 2017 to 2019.
 She won the 2018–19 EuroCup with the team.

 Since 2019, Jones has played for USK Prague of the Czech Women's Basketball League, missing only the 2023–2024 season due to her Achilles injury.
 She won the 2024–25 EuroLeague with the team, being named Final Six MVP after averaging 19.0 points, 7.7 rebounds, 2.0 assists, and 2.3 steals across the three games.